Jake2020/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 # FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures
 A repository to host my FreeCodeCamp 'JavaScript Algorithms and Data Structures' projects and certification.

-Each project has been hosted on GitHub pages as a simple interactive and responsive webpage made up of HTML, CSS, JavaScript, and Bootstrap, so the user can test the code as well as read it.
+Each project has been hosted on GitHub Pages as a simple interactive and responsive webpage made up of HTML, CSS, JavaScript, and Bootstrap, so the user can test the code as well as read it.
+Please enjoy my very bright, very mediocre, front end designs.

 GitHub Pages Link (for my reference): https://jake2020.github.io/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/